-- An applicant may revise an application after receiving initial staff review comments on the application, or upon requesting and receiving permission from an advisory or decision-making body after that body has reviewed but not yet taken action on the application.
+- application, or upon requesting and receiving permission from an advisory or decision-making body after that body has reviewed but not yet taken action on the application.
 Revisions shall be submitted to the Planning Director, and shall be limited to changes that directly respond to specific requests or suggestions made by staff, or the advisory or decision-making body, as applicable, as long as such requests or suggestions constitute only minor additions, deletions, or corrections and do not include significant substantive changes to the development proposed in the application. - 2.
 Any other revisions to the application may be submitted as a revised application at any time during the review procedure to the Planning Director, in accordance with Section 2.4.D(2) above.
 The revised application shall be reviewed as if it were a new application.
 The revised application submittal may be subject to additional application fees to defray the additional costs of processing the revised application.

-b.
 APPLICATION WITHDRAWAL